splendido/meteor-accounts-meld/README.md

 #### meldUserCallback

-One of the aim to accounts-meld is not to loose anything about any two melded accounts!
+One of the aim to accounts-meld is not to lose anything about any two melded accounts!
 But since the user object can be *personalized* differently by different applications it is very unlikely to have something suits everyone's needs.

 This is why `meldUserCallback` let you specify a callback to deal with the two user object under melding.
 Below is an example about how to define such a callback.